spryker/spryker-docs/docs/scos/user/features/202200.0/configurable-product-feature-overview.md

 The *Configurable Product* feature introduces a new type of product that can be customized by customers — a configurable product.

-The feature allows you to sell complex products with modular designs or services.
-For example, if you sell clothes, you can allow your customers to define the material, color, and add their name to the product.
+The feature enabvles you to sell complex products with modular designs or services.
+For example, if you sell clothes, you can allow your customers to define the material and color and add their name to the product.
 Or, if you are selling a service, you can allow them to select a preferred date and time of the service delivery.

 ## Configurable product